 Conflicts and other situations of political or economic tension often cause population movements as people flee persecution or violence.
 The applicable law varies depending on whether the individuals in question crossed an international border.
 If they do, they become refugees and are covered by international refugee law.
 If not, they remain “internally displaced persons” (IDPs).

-Individuals who have been forced to leave their country to escape political persecution, war, or economic hardship are refugees or immigrants.
+☞ Individuals who have been forced to leave their country to escape political persecution, war, or economic hardship are refugees or immigrants.
 They are then covered by international refugee and national immigration laws.

 There is a legal framework, however, within which their protection should be undertaken:

 •in times of peace, they remain under the protection of their national laws and human rights conventions;

-Insufficient International Responsibility for Internally Displaced Persons
+I. Insufficient International Responsibility for Internally Displaced Persons

-While refugees come under the mandate of UNHCR, there is no international institution with a general mandate, or one with the overall means, to protect and provide concrete assistance to individuals displaced within their own State.
-Yet many of these people face the same needs of assistance and protection as refugees.
+While refugees come under the mandate of the UNHCR, there is no international institution with a general mandate, or one with the overall means, to protect and provide concrete assistance to individuals displaced within their own State.
+Yet many of these people face the same needs for assistance and protection as refugees.

-The mandate of UNHCR was expanded several times by the UN General Assembly, notably by its Resolution 53/125 (1998), to enable it to take charge of situations concerning IDPs.
+The mandate of the UNHCR was expanded several times by the UN General Assembly, notably by its Resolution 53/125 (1998), to enable it to take charge of situations concerning IDPs.
 With the government’s agreement, UNHCR can set up material assistance programs for IDPs; however, there is no permanent universal legal instrument aimed at protecting individuals in such situations.
 UNHCR’s protective role therefore depends entirely on the negotiation and content of the ad hoc agreements that must be signed with the government concerned.
 This means that UNHCR’s actions, and any form of protection aimed at such populations, are largely dependent on the goodwill of States.
 In 2001, UNHCR refocused its operations and its mandate with regard to refugees.
-It now limits its actions to IDPs in situations where the following conditions are met: the Secretary-General of the United Nations has explicitly requested UNHCR to intervene through OCHA, where additional means are granted; the country concerned has agreed to the action, so that adequate security is provided.
+It now limits its actions to IDPs in situations where the following conditions are met: the Secretary-General of the United Nations has explicitly requested UNHCR to intervene through the Office for the Coordination of Humanitarian Affairs (OCHA), where additional means are granted; the country concerned has agreed to the action, so that adequate security is provided.

-The thirty guiding principles were adopted at the 1998 session of the UN Commission on Human Rights (today the UN Human Rights Council).
-They reflect international human rights and humanitarian law, restating existing norms and tailoring them to the needs of the displaced persons.
-While they are not legally binding, the Inter-Agency Standing Committee and the Office for the Coordination of Humanitarian Affairs has repeatedly recommended that these principles be applied during dialogue with governments and when providing assistance to IDPs.
+The guiding principles on IDPs were adopted at the 1998 session of the UN Commission on Human Rights (today the UN Human Rights Council).
+The thirty principles reflect international human rights and IHL, restating existing norms and tailoring them to the needs of the displaced persons.
+While they are not legally binding, the Inter-Agency Standing Committee and the OCHA has repeatedly recommended that these principles be applied during dialogue with governments and when providing assistance to IDPs.

-For the purpose of the Guiding Principles on Internal Displacement, internally displaced persons are defined as “persons or groups of persons who have been forced or obliged to flee or to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflicts, situation of generalized violence, violations of human rights or natural or human-made disasters, and who have not crossed an internationally recognized State border” (Art.
+☞ For the purpose of the Guiding Principles on Internal Displacement, internally displaced persons are defined as “persons or groups of persons who have been forced or obliged to flee or to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflicts, situation of generalized violence, violations of human rights or natural or human-made disasters, and who have not crossed an internationally recognized State border” (Art.
 2 of the Guiding Principles).

 In November 2006, the International Conference on the Great Lakes Region adopted the Great Lakes Protocol on Protection and Assistance to Internally Displaced Persons, which obliged the eleven Member States of the Conference to incorporate the UN Guiding Principles into their domestic law.
 These States are Angola, Burundi, Central African Republic, Congo, Democratic Republic of Congo, Kenya, Uganda, Rwanda, Sudan, Tanzania, and Zambia.

-Currently, IDPs receive assistance as the result of simultaneous actions by several agencies, which are able to divide up the responsibilities in organizing relief actions.
+☞ Currently, IDPs receive assistance as the result of simultaneous actions by several agencies, which are able to divide up the responsibilities in organizing relief actions.
 However, this has led to a dilution of the responsibilities taken in terms of protecting this population.

 The apparent normalization of a situation can be dangerous since the protection of IDPs depends on the definition of their rights and of the different humanitarian actors’ responsibilities with regard to the specific protection needs faced by these populations.
-In practice, the recognition of a state of conflict is what enables humanitarian law to be the basis for their protection.
+In practice, the recognition of a state of conflict is what enables IHL to be the basis for their protection.
 The agencies and relief organizations working with the displaced persons can contribute to the recognition of such a situation.

 The massacre that took place in a camp of IDPs in Kibeho, Rwanda, in April 1995 is an example of the potential danger that can result from the inadequate determination of responsibilities.
 When the Rwandan army attacked the camp, the mandate for protection over this group was scattered among too many actors: the UN military forces (UN-AMIR—the UN Assistance Mission for Rwanda) oversaw the physical protection of the camps (which did not necessarily include the individuals inside them); UNHCR’s authority was only recognized for refugees returning to Rwanda, not for displaced persons who had never left the territory; the UN human rights observers only had a mission to observe, not protect.
 Above all, it was declared that the country was not in a situation of conflict, the ICRC was absent, and the government did not consider itself under any obligation vis-à-vis this population accused of complicity in the genocide.